drmikehenry/install-linux/install-linux.md

     SSH server allows these environment variables to be propagated over the SSH connection.

+  - In addition, there are some variables that help programs like Vim determine details of which terminal is in use; these are helpful to pass along as well:

+        TERM_PROGRAM
+        KONSOLE_DBUS_SESSION
+        KONSOLE_VERSION

   - Setup general settings for all hosts:
     `:extract-echod:roles/base/files/ssh_config.d-90-general.conf`: